Inchoative verb

 An inchoative verb, sometimes called an "inceptive" verb, shows a process of beginning or becoming.
 Productive inchoative affixes exist in several languages, including the suffixes present in Latin and Ancient Greek, and consequently some Romance languages.
 Not all verbs with inchoative suffixes have retained their inceptive meaning.
 In Italian, for example, present indicative finisco 'I finish' contains the form of the suffix, while present indicative finiamo 'we finish' does not, yet the only difference in meaning is that of person subject; the suffix is now semantically inert.

 Latin and Romance Languages

-Latin uses the suffix -sc- to show inchoative force.
+Latin uses the infix -sc- to show inchoative force.
 The suffix is normally seen in the present tense stem, and is not present in the third and fourth principal parts.